 No, strawberries do not like wet soil.
-Although strawberries enjoy moisture, wet soil can cause many damages to the growth of the plant and fruit.
+Although strawberries enjoy moisture, wet soil can cause much damage to the growth of the plant and fruit.

 Strawberries are one of the most loved and easiest fruits to grow, especially for beginners and this is not restricted to a climate and soil.
 This invariably means that you can grow strawberries anywhere, at any time, and in any season, all over the world.